 10. The London Eye is a Complex Feat of Engineering

 The Eye is made up of thousands of different parts, some of which source as far afield as Germany and Holland.
 Skoda, who make cars in the Czech Republic, also contributed the main hub and spindle.

 11. The London Eye is a VIP Club!

 It’s a huge hit with celebrities, with model Kate Moss thought to have visited the Eye at least 25 times.
 Actress Jessica Alba is thought to hold the celebrity record, however, with over 31 trips on the wheel so far.

 12. The London Eye Used to Be a Record-Breaker

 It was once the tallest ferris wheel in the world – but in the last 20 years, the likes of the colossal High Roller in Las Vegas, Nevada, have knocked it down a peg or two in the rankings.

 Do you know any fun or interesting facts about the London Eye?
-Share them with us in the comments section below!
+Share them in the comments below!

 Are you fascinated with Britain?
 Check out these cool facts about the UK!